 We believe that it’s time for truly differentiated differentiation to be offered by the brands.
 And, we believe next gen differentiation in packaging comes in the form of “Devicification.”

-What is devicification?
-It is a shift to consumer device solution models that marry the consumable to the connected device to drive convenience and loyalty in the home, office – or just about anywhere!
-Thanks to IoT technology that makes connections ubiquitous and drives ease of use for consumers – the possibilities are endless!
+Devicification is a shift to consumer device solution models that marry the consumable to the connected device to drive convenience and loyalty in the home, office – or just about anywhere!
+Thanks to Internet of Things technology that makes connections ubiquitous and drives ease of use for consumers – the possibilities are endless!

 Imagine the opportunities device ecosystems can create.
 Connected coffee, connected laundry, connected cosmetics and connected lawn and garden – the list goes on and on.

 Let’s look at a few examples – starting with laundry.
 You manage a busy household with children in school and sports and both parents work all day.
 You share the laundry duties and recognize that keeping the detergent stock high enough to keep the baseball practice and game uniforms clean for two games a week requires active replenishment – with convenience.
 Besides, who wants to run to the store after a long day at the office and at the baseball field?
 So you choose a laundry detergent that maps to a device or smart appliance that will know when the detergent is running low re-order before it runs out.
 Consumer device solutions like this one take the thinking out of home management.
 This is devicification at work!

 The same can be said for the convenience of cosmetic mixing, application and replenishment.
 Think how convenient it would be to have a cosmetic device that flawlessly dispenses and applies your foundation in exactly the color and skin type formula that’s perfect for your skin – and then reorders the exact same formula when the supply is running low.
 You will never run out and you will never be without your preferred foundation.